 A study of the musculoskeletal, respiratory, cardiovascular, digestive, urinary, nervous, endocrine and reproductive systems of the horse from anatomical and physiological perspectives.
 Three hours lecture; two hours lab.
 Prerequisite: BIO 101 or BIO 110.
+(4 sem. hrs.)

 EQS 125 Equine Breeding Management